farcasterxyz/protocol/docs/SPECIFICATION.md

 ### **Name Server**

-The server which resolves `*.fcast.id` names lives at `fnames.facaster.xyz`.
+The server which resolves `*.fcast.id` names lives at `fnames.farcaster.xyz`.
 Fnames can be claimed by submitting an EIP-712 signed message that proves ownership of an fid that does not yet have an fname.
 The server also provides a method to transfer fnames to other fids by proving ownership of the fname.

 Usernames are also valid subdomains (e.g. [foo.fcast.id](http://foo.fcast.id) ) though they do not currently resolve to anything.
 A future upgrade to the nameserver may allow the owner to set a redirect record here.
 The following usernames are not available for registration, since they collide with existing subdomains — `www`, `fnames`